 The first glimpse is of an art gallery guard, the second of a man in a post office frenetically observing those before him in the queue.
-(We quickly learn is about to rob the place.)
-The third features an entertainer at children's parties.
-The stories are written in short sentences, it’s page-turning prose – nothing too obscure, no reaching for a dictionary.
-The interpolations are stumbling blocks, making the reader pause and reassess what's happening.
+(We quickly learn he is armed and about to rob the place.)
+The third features a stoic entertainer at children's parties.
+The stories are written in short sentences, page-turning prose – nothing too obscure, no reaching for a dictionary.
+The interpolations become stumbling blocks, making the reader pause and reassess what's happening.
 I'd actually be perfectly happy reading the undisrupted story (i.e. ignoring the boldface comments as far as possible).
 It's fascinating to get such an intense focus on moments in mundane lives.

 The interpolations are like an added puzzle, stretching your brain into a different dimension, not always illuminating but casting a different light.

 Sometimes the voice of the comments is the author in a different mood, sometimes they are pseudo-academic, and in one piece a ghostly presence.

 Decrescendo is an intriguing oddity among the eight pieces.
 It's related in the same first person deliberative style of the stories featuring a security guard or fireman.
 But this one is about one man's dalliances with various philosophies – he has a period of Ayers, then a fascination with Wittgenstein.